 If you’re on a budget or are fine traveling internationally without a group, this may not be for you.
 From our perspective, Adventures by Disney best serves people who desire the group dynamic, stress-free travel, and/or VIP treatment.
 (Not that we are seasoned Adventure by Disney pros or anything–that’s just what we’ve surmised.)

 This might sound like a pretty weak sales pitch, and that’s because it’s not intended to be a sales pitch.
 Rather, we’re putting this out there in neutral terms, tempering our enthusiasm for the trip with its objective realities, to see if there’s actual interest in a group trip like this.
 We think this is potentiallya really fun group trip option based on reader feedback we’ve received in the past, but if there’s not presently interest in it, no harm no foul.

-To that end, if you are interested in an Adventures by Disney group trip to Japan in 2019 (hopefully early November), please email me at email@example.com with the number of people in your party.
+To that end, if you are interested in an Adventures by Disney group trip to Japan, please contact us with the number of people in your party.
 While this is not yet a firm commitment (that’d be pretty difficult without dates!), spots will be saved on a first-come, first-served basis in the order that emails are received.
 I don’t know how many spaces are even available on Disney’s end, but I’m guessing a couple dozen.
 I’ll follow-up via email once I determine whether the trip is viable both in terms of numbers and in terms of whether Adventures by Disney can add a group trip to their calendar in Fall 2019.